 • FKM – offers excellent chemical resistance particularly to oils & steam, high fluorine content grades give improved resistance to high octane and oxygenated fuels.
 Base resistant grades give improved resistance to steam at higher service temperatures.
 Typical uses are seals for aerospace engine applications, automotive fuel systems.
 TRP offer Low-temperature grades with a TR (10) of -45°C, offering excellent dynamic sealing in even the coldest of environments.

 • FFKM – which has an operating temperature of -30°C to +325°C, is designed to operate effectively in extreme environments, offering outstanding resistance to aggressive chemicals and high temperatures.
-FFKM is most commonly used as an O-ring and gasket material, guaranteeing the highest levels of sealing performance.
+This material is most commonly used as an FFKM O-Ring and gasket material, guaranteeing the highest levels of sealing performance.

 • Butyl – which has an operating temperature of -40°C to +120°C and is most commonly used as inner tubes for tyres, bladders and diaphragm applications.
 This type of polymer promises excellent resistance to water, acids and bases.
 We do not recommend butyl for oil/fuel surrounded environments.